aodn/python-aodncore/README.md

 `_init_logger` is overridden to use the Prefect logger to log messages from aodncore to the Prefect Cloud UI.

 `_resolve` is overridden so that resolve runners can move files from the landing s3 to the local filesystem instead of copying.
-This is currently only available for the SingleFileResolveRunner.
+This is currently only available for the `SingleFileResolveRunner`.

 It is not intended for the Prefect pipelines to do the harvesting step.
 This would be part of additional Prefect flows downstream of the data ingestion.
-We have avoided the harvesting step by simply using a newly created NoHarvestRunner class in aodncore/pipeline/steps/harvest.py which will do the file upload without actually harvesting.
+We have avoided the harvesting step by simply using a newly created `NoHarvestRunner` class in `aodncore/pipeline/steps/harvest.py` which will do the file upload without actually harvesting.

 For additional details and notes on future possible work see https://github.com/aodn/backlog/issues/4290.